m3fawner/leetcode/README.md

 # README...README?

 This readme is automatically generated from the problems directory.
 The runtime & memory usage is assigned onto the function exported in the index.js, and is used to produce the problem name & runtime/memory values you see in the readme.
 This markdown?
 Joined via the produceReadme.js file.
 READMEception.
 # Problems
 ## [consecutive characters](https://leetcode.com/problems/consecutive-characters/)
+**Runtime:** better than 94.81% of other JS submissions
-**Runtime:** 94.81%  **Memory:** 51.76%
+**Memory:** better than 51.76% of other JS submissions
 ## [integer to english words](https://leetcode.com/problems/integer-to-english-words/)
+**Runtime:** better than 97.92% of other JS submissions
-**Runtime:** 97.92%  **Memory:** 100%
+**Memory:** better than 100% of other JS submissions
 ## [merge two sorted arrays](https://leetcode.com/problems/merge-two-sorted-lists/)
+**Runtime:** better than 67.79% of other JS submissions
-**Runtime:** 67.79%  **Memory:** 49.38%
+**Memory:** better than 49.38% of other JS submissions